 The setting – fifty years from today.
-There has been a steady decline in society.
-People have suffered through pandemics and economic upheaval.
+People have suffered through pandemics and economic chaos.
 There is no law.
 Society has broken down.
 People are left on their own.
 Marauding gangs terrorize the vulnerable.

 Dark set – couch, a lamp on an end table.